 Apart from tea bags, Hampstead Tea also offer loose-leaf Darjeeling Green Tea, sourced from the Makaibari single estate in Darjeeling, India.
 This estate is one of the largest in Darjeeling and its tea plantations are grown in an unspoiled area on the slopes of the Himalayas and surrounded by primary rainforest.
 The tea plantations are surrounded by screens of giant bamboo which provide additional protection from air pollution.
 Hampstead Tea also source their green tea from the neighbouring estate of Makaibari (Longview) which is biodynamic.

 All green tea from the Hampstead Tea brand is grown away from pollution and is naturally organic due to the biodynamic farming methods used to produce it.

 Once harvested, green tea is immediately steamed, to lock in the freshness.
 It is packaged within hours of being picked and stored in lined Kraft bags which protect it from moisture and maintain its freshness.
 After harvesting, it is transported by sea so it takes at least 5 months before it goes on sale.
 Once it arrives in the UK, it’s stored in a dry warehouse, eventually being put into separate branded packaging.

-Hampstead Tea products are constantly tested for pesticides and chemicals to ensure their purity and, according to the brand, none of their teas contain lead.
+Hampstead Tea products are constantly tested for pesticides and chemicals to ensure their purity and, according to the brand, none of their teas contains lead.